iffy/humancrypto/README.md

 ...     fh.write(cert.serialize())
 ```

-Verify that a certificate was signed by a private key:
+XXX Verify that a certificate was signed by a private key:

 ```
 >>> key.verify(cert)